aumpierre-unb/Internal-Fluid-Flow-for-Scilab/README.md

 ---

-The following is a very short introduction to the steady internal flow of an incompressible and inviscid fluid and to the Internal Fluid Flow Toolbox for Scilab.
+The following is a very short introduction to the steady internal flow of an incompressible and inviscid fluid and to the `internal-fluid-flow` Toolbox for Scilab.

 Internal flow is a pretty extensive topic in fluid mechanics and there are a lot of important and interesting observations related to it that are not taken into account in this text, because they have no direct impact the computation performed by the functions in this toolbox.
 Our focus here is a small set of equations that described the phenomenon and are required to solve problems on internal fluid flow.

-This text is divided in two main sections: The Theory and The Internal Fluid Flow Toolbox for Scilab.
+This text is divided in two main sections: The Theory and The `internal-fluid-flow` Toolbox for Scilab.

 ## The Theory